Near Webster in Hernando County, Florida — The American South (South Atlantic)

 Inscription.

 Richloam. .
 This is the site of the former Schroder Land and Timber Company (SLTC) clubhouse.
 John Schroder, owner of the SLTC, purchased large tracts of land in Hernando and Pasco counties, including the area later known as Richloam.
 Built around 1916, the clubhouse served as both the company headquarters and the home of its foreman, Lucius Sidney “Sid” Brinson.
 While SLTC used much of its land for logging and turpentine production, other parts were sold to prospective farmers.
 The company brought buyers to the area on a train, nicknamed “The Goat,” and the clubhouse included a demonstration farm to showcase local crops.
 In 1926, SLTC sold the clubhouse and most of its land in the area to the Richloam Land Company (RLC).
 Hoping to take advantage of the Florida Land Boom, RLC continued to sell lots to new farmers, but had limited success.
 In 1936, as part of the U.S. Land Resettlement Program, the federal government acquired the land in Richloam from the SLTC, RLC, and other private owners.
 Some land owners resisted resettlement.
 The Works Progress Administration began replanting previously clear cut pine trees.
-In 1954, the State of Florida purchased the Richloam land and incorporated it into the Withlacoochee State Forest. .
-This historical marker was erected in 2018 by Eric and Donna Burkes, Historic Hernando Preservation Society, Florida Department of State.
-It is Near Webster in Hernando County Florida
+In 1954, the State of Florida purchased the Richloam land and incorporated it into the Withlacoochee State Forest.

 This is the site of the former Schroder Land and Timber Company (SLTC) clubhouse.
 John Schroder, owner of the SLTC, purchased large tracts of land in Hernando and Pasco counties, including the area later known as Richloam.
 Built around 1916, the clubhouse served as both the company headquarters and the home of its foreman, Lucius Sidney “Sid” Brinson.
 While SLTC used much of its land for logging and turpentine production, other parts were sold to prospective farmers.
 The company brought buyers to the area on a train, nicknamed “The Goat,” and the clubhouse included a demonstration farm to showcase local crops.
 In 1926, SLTC sold the clubhouse and most of its land in the area to the Richloam Land Company (RLC).
 Hoping to take advantage of the Florida Land Boom, RLC continued to sell lots to new farmers, but had limited success.
 In 1936, as part of the U.S. Land Resettlement Program, the federal government acquired the land in Richloam from the SLTC, RLC, and other private owners.
 Some land owners resisted resettlement.
 The Works Progress Administration began replanting previously clear cut pine trees.
-In 1954, the State
+In 1954, the State of Florida purchased the Richloam land and incorporated it into the Withlacoochee State Forest.

 Click or scan to see this page online

 Location.
 28° 30.025′ N, 82° 6.775′ W. Marker is near Webster, Florida, in Hernando County.
-Marker is on Richloam-Clay Sink Road, 0.1 miles south of Riverland Road, on the right when traveling south.
+It is on Richloam-Clay Sink Road 0.1 miles south of Riverland Road, on the right when traveling south.
 Marker is located near the fire tower next to the DeSoto Trail kiosk.
 Touch for map.
 Marker is at or near this postal address: 38294 Richloam-Clay Sink Road, Webster FL 33597, United States of America.
 Touch for directions.

 4. Fire tower located just to the north of marker.

-Photographed By Tim Fillmon, June 29, 2019
+Photographed by Tim Fillmon, June 29, 2019

 5. Richloam Marker unveiling

-Photographed By Tim Fillmon, June 29, 2019
+Photographed by Tim Fillmon, June 29, 2019

 6. Richloam Marker with attendees at dedication.